johnwcchau/libretto/libretto/plugin/tabular/README.md

 ### tabular Plugin

-This is the core plugin for tabular data manipulation, and is part of the SK-ll core.
+This is the core plugin for tabular data manipulation, and is part of the Libretto core.

 ## Supported operation
 - read in csv/xls/sql (pandas.read_?)